zhangbsn-gt/developer.gov.sg/collections/_guidelines/development-and-iteration/devops.md

 ## What is DevOps?

-DevOps emphasizes the removal of barriers to maintain high levels of communication between your development and operations teams.
+DevOps emphasises the removal of barriers to maintain high levels of communication between your development and operations teams.
 This usually results in a change of work culture within teams.

 ### How can I ensure the effectiveness of my DevOps?